MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sql-server.md

 4. Select **OK**.

-5. If this is the first time you're connecting to this database, select the authentication type, input your credentials, and select the level to apply the authentication settings to.
+5. If you're connecting to this database for the first time, select the authentication type, input your credentials, and select the level to apply the authentication settings to.
 Then select **Connect**.

    ![SQL Server database authentication.](./media/sql-server-database/signin-desktop.png)

    > [!NOTE]
-   > If the connection is not encrypted, you'll be prompted with the following dialog.
+   > If the connection isn't encrypted, you'll be prompted with the following dialog.

    ![SQL Server database encryption support.](./media/sql-server-database/encryption-warning.png)

-    Select **OK** to connect to the database by using an unencrypted connection, or follow these [instructions](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine) to setup encrypted connections to SQL Server.
-Additionally, when encryption is enabled for SQL servers using self-signed certifacates, review this [section](#sql-server-certificate-isnt-trusted-on-the-client-power-bi-desktop-or-on-premises-data-gateway) to add the SQL servers to the Power Query Desktop client's trust list.
+    Select **OK** to connect to the database by using an unencrypted connection, or follow these [instructions](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine) to set up encrypted connections to SQL Server.
+Additionally, when encryption is enabled for SQL servers using self-signed certificates, review this [section](#sql-server-certificate-isnt-trusted-on-the-client-power-bi-desktop-or-on-premises-data-gateway) to add the SQL servers to the Power Query Desktop client's trust list.

 6. In **Navigator**, select the database information you want, then either select **Load** to load the data or **Transform Data** to continue transforming the data in Power Query Editor.